rocky-linux/documentation/docs/guides/editors/nvchad.md

 ## Installation of NvChad

 Now that we have the basic editor installed we can move on to installing NvChad.
-This is actually not a real installation but rather writing a custom Neovim configuration into our user configuration.
+This is actually not a real installation but rather writing a custom Neovim configuration.
+This is written to the user's `.config` folder.

-To do this, simply run the following command from any location within your _home directory_ (Git of course needs to be installed):
+To do this, simply run the following command from any location within your _home directory_:

 ``` bash
 git clone https://github.com/NvChad/NvChad ~/.config/nvim --depth 1 && nvim